¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Photometric Implications and Shadow Zone Analysis

-When an obstruction forces a change in mounting height or a shift in fixture placement (often 12–18 inches from the original grid), the lighting design's integrity is at risk.
 Standard lighting design software assumes an unobstructed path for light.
-However, in legacy ceilings, unknown pipe obstructions create shadow zones that the software cannot predict without manual modeling.
+In legacy ceilings, pipe obstructions create shadow zones that software cannot predict without manual modeling.
+To verify performance, professionals use the IES LM-63-19 Standard File Format for photometric data.

-Parameter Value Unit Rationale
+Parameter Value Unit Rationale / Methodology

-Target Illumination 30 fc ANSI/IES RP-7-21 Industrial Guidelines
+Target Illumination 30 fc ANSI/IES RP-7-21 Guidelines

 Obstruction Width 24 in Typical HVAC Main Trunk